Rockies vs. Giants Predictions & Picks - September 16

 Rockies vs. Giants Predictions & Picks: Odds, Moneyline, Spread - September 16

-Saturday's contest that pits the San Francisco Giants (75-72) versus the Colorado Rockies (54-92) at Coors Field should be a competitive matchup based on our computer prediction, which projects a final score of 6-4 in favor of the Giants.
-Game time is at 2:10 PM ET on September 16.
+Saturday's game between the San Francisco Giants (75-73) and Colorado Rockies (55-92) matching up at Coors Field has a projected final score of 6-4 (according to our computer prediction) in favor of the Giants, so expect a competitive matchup.
+The game will start at 8:10 PM ET on September 16.

-The Giants will give the nod to Keaton Winn (1-2) versus the Rockies and Peter Lambert (3-7).
+The Giants will give the nod to Scott Alexander (7-2) against the Rockies and Kyle Freeland (6-14).

 Rockies vs. Giants Game Info & Odds